-COURSE RE EQUIREMENTS FOR THE MAJOR:

-In the specific area of concentration: Credits

-PHI 201 Ethics in Theory and Action 3

-PHI 204 Logic and Practical Reasoning 3

-PHI 280 Western Ancient Philosophy 3

-PHI 305 History of Modern Philosophy I 3

-PHI 310 History of Modern Philosophy II 3

-PHI 450 Senior Research

-OR

-PHI 600 Philosophical Methods 3

-PHI Philosophy electives

-(at least two courses at the 300 level and two at the 400 lev vel)

-Înternship 3-12

-IN OTHER ACADEMIC AREAS REQUIRED FOR THE MAJOR:

-Four courses s in related field of study 12

-MAJOR 45

-CORE REQUIREMENTS AND ELECTIVES 75

-TOTAL 120
+COURSE REQUIREMENTS FOR THE MAJOR: In the specific area of concentration: Credits PHI 201 PHI 204 PHI 280 PHI 305 PHI 310 PHI 450 Senior Research OR \PHI 600 PHI Philosophy electives ......12 (at least two courses at the 300 level and two at the 400 level) Internship 3-12 IN OTHER ACADEMIC AREAS REQUIRED FOR THE MAJOR: Four courses in related field of study ......12 MAIOR ......45 CORE REQUIREMENTS AND ELECTIVES ......75 TOTAL ......120

-^{} Undergraduate credit only will be awarded.
+\ Undergraduate credit only will be awarded.

-PHYSICAL THERAPY PROGRAM (PT)
+PHYSICAL THERAPY (PT)

-D'Youville College's physical therapy department, in partnership with other academic departments, offers a curriculum track that provides a freshman guaranteed early admission to the post-baccalaureate master's degree program in physical therapy.
+D'Youville's physical therapy department, in partnership with other academic departments, offers curricula tracks that provide a freshman student guaranteed early admission to the graduate professional phase of the program culminating in either a master's in physical therapy (MPT) or a doctor of physical therapy (DPT) degree.